ruff-lang/ruff-lang.org/content/architecture.md

 This page is dedicated to documenting the internals and the implementation details of the Bunny language.
 Once implementation is nearing completion, this page will include high-level overview of the compiler and runtime and dive deeper into the specifics.

-### Stages
+### Overview

-Language design is generally broken into a few components.
+Language architecture is generally broken into a few components.

 The **frontend** is responsible for taking what looks like code in a file (or from a REPL) and convert it into something (Abstract Syntax Tree, or AST) we can easily transform.